-How to apply for the Skilled Worker visa
+How to apply for a Skilled Worker visa

 To apply for a Skilled Worker visa, the applicant will need to submit an online application, together with their supporting documentation, and pay the relevant fee.
 They will also need to provide their biometric information at the visa processing centre local to them, either overseas or in the UK.

 Applications can be made up to 3 months before the day the worker’s intended employment start date in the UK, as stated on the Certificate of Sponsorship.

 The applicant will need to submit an online application within three months of being assigned their certificate of sponsorship.
 Each certificate has a unique reference number that they will need to apply.

 They will also be required to attend an appointment at a visa application centre to enrol their biometric information and to submit various documents in support.
 The necessary documentation will include: